Correlli: episode guide

 Featuring: Alberto Vila as Alfredo Martinelli, Cecily Polson as Jean

-With: Anthea Davis as Officer Narelle Jenkins, Tom Considine as Officer Cross, John Atkinson as Officer Reid, Grant Piro as Toby Miller, Dan Reaper as Slug, Doug Bowles as Murphy, Julian Branagan as Downs, Terry Kenwrick as Minister, Helen Trenos as Debbie Wilson, Luke Elliot as Howard Phillips, Penny Schlam as Helen, Neil Foley as Prisoner #, Roger O'Connor as Officer Tilse,
+With: Anthea Davis as Officer Jenkins, Tom Considine as Officer Cross, John Atkinson as Officer Reid, Grant Piro as Toby Miller, Dan Reaper as Slug, Doug Bowles as Murphy, Julian Branagan as Downs, Terry Kenwrick as Minister, Helen Trenos as Debbie Wilson, Luke Elliot as Howard Phillips, Penny Schlam as Helen, Neil Foley as Prisoner #, Roger O'Connor as Officer Tilse,

 Shots In the Dark